The Tax Disputes and Litigation Review: Malaysia

 Practical and institutional improvements to the SCIT have been contemplated recently.
 To date, some changes have been implemented such as the amendment to allow for appeals to be heard by a Special Commissioner sitting alone.
-Additionally, the Finance Minister's Budget 2020 speech has also stated that the SCIT and Customs Tribunal will be merged into the Tax Appeal Tribunal to improve the efficiency of management of taxpayer appeals beginning 2021.35 However, this amalgamation has not yet been brought about by the recently passed Finance Bill 2020.
+The Finance Minister's Budget 2020 speech previously stated that the SCIT and Customs Tribunal would be merged into the Tax Appeal Tribunal to improve the efficiency of management of taxpayer appeals beginning 2021.35 However, this amalgamation has not yet been brought about by the recently passed Finance Bill 2020.

 ii GST Appeal Tribunal